Campus Improvement Plan

 2022-23: Reading: 70% (approaches), 39% (meets), 14% (masters); Math: 66% (approaches), 39% (meets), 10% (masters) Baseline Year

 Strategy 1: Shadow Oaks will begin the year with Crunch Time each day from 6:50-7:15.
-We will implement the following: Small groups starting Monday, August 26th, online assessments weekly, collaborative team planning, and intentional tutorials after school.
-Staff will have access to supplies, materials and resources that enhances learning and online assessments, and instructional supports, such as our MCLs, to assist in monitoring of student achievement and achieving student goals.
+We will implement the following: Small groups starting Monday, August 18th, online assessments weekly, collaborative team planning, and intentional tutorials after school, and Saturday School.
+Staff will have access to supplies, materials and resources that enhances learning and online assessments, and instructional supports, such as our MCLs and our Associate Teacher, to assist in monitoring of student achievement and achieving student goals.

-Strategy's Expected Result/Impact: The end result will be academic achievement by students on readiness standards on CBAs, PSTAAR and STAAR with an increase of at least 3 percentage points from the previous year.
+Strategy's Expected Result/Impact: The end result will be academic achievement by students on readiness standards on assessments such as: Campus/District assessments, PSTAAR and STAAR with an increase of at least 3 percentage points from the previous year.

 Staff Responsible for Monitoring: MCLs, Classroom Teachers, Interventionist, Admin